-To better understand how well leaders understand the connection between business strategy and translating that into results, BTS, in association with TalentKeepers, asked people managers at 417 companies their opinions on a variety of issues related to business strategy, execution, and results in the TalentKeepers 2013 Employee Engagement and Retention Survey.
+To better understand how well managers understand the connection between business strategy and translating that into results, BTS, in association with TalentKeepers, asked people managers at 417 companies their opinions on a variety of issues related to business strategy, execution, and results in the TalentKeepers 2012 Employee Engagement and Retention Survey.
 According to that research:

-Almost half (48 percent) of respondents agreed that their organizations have identified the behavioral capabilities required by leaders and managers to achieve business goals/results.
-However, only about a third (32 percent) said that their companies allocated the necessary resources to develop leadership capabilities, highlighting a significant disconnect.
+- Almost half (48 percent) of respondents agreed that their organizations have identified the behavioral capabilities required by leaders and managers to achieve business goals/results.
+However, only about a third (32 percent) said that their companies allocated the necessary resources to develop leadership capabilities, highlighting a significant disconnect. - The same research points out a significantly even more grave disparity.
+Executives and senior leaders, who typically end up owning turning most of the business goals and objectives into action, felt that less than half (42 percent) of front-line managers in their organizations effectively connect employees (the work they do) in their team/work group to the overarching business strategy.

-Further validation of this disturbing finding was found through a 2013 study by Bersin and Associates where only 32 percent of the organizations studied actually linked their management development to strategic results.
+Further validation of this disturbing finding was found through a 2011 study by Bersin and Associates where it was found that only 26 percent of the organizations studied actually linked their management development to strategic results.
 The research found that the greatest majority of companies studied rely upon a patchwork of disparate training courses linked to personal development, rather than the 26 percent who used an integrated learning approach tied to the business outcomes.
 This latter group demonstrated significantly greater performance and achievement of strategic goals.
-Additional research from McKinsey and Associates shows that companies spend far more on the development of executives and technical specialists (23 percent and 25 percent respectively of training budgets) than on this critical audience of front level and middle level leaders (9 percent).
-BTS' research combined with the ancillary research highlights the challenges and critical nature in developing leaders to be executors of strategy and between understanding business strategy and connecting it with day-to-day work.
+Additional research form McKinsey and associates shows that companies spend far more on the development of executives and technical specialists (23 percent and 25 percent respectively of training budgets) than on this critical audience of front-line and middle managers (9 percent).
+BTS' research combined with the ancillary research highlights the challenges and critical nature in developing leaders to be executors of strategy and between understanding business strategy and connecting it with day-to-day work on the job.

-Leading for Business ResultsTM
+▶ Leading for Business ResultsTM

-Against this backdrop and to support our clients in maximizing the business impact of their leadership development, the BTS Leadership and Management practice launched LEADING FOR BUSINESS RESULTSTM.
-Central to the approach is a core curriculum.
+To support our clients in achieving their leadership development needs, the BTS Leadership and Management practice launched the Front-Line Execution Program in 2010.
+Front-Line Execution is an approach for consolidating patchwork-learning content to development that is focused on the few most critical essentials that align with achieving business results.
+Central to the approach is a core curriculum branded LEADING FOR BUSINESS RESULTSTM.
 LEADING FOR BUSINESS RESULTSTM is an ever-evolving solution set.

 Evolution of the curriculum is driven through collaboration with our clients.
-Content is added when new business development needs are uncovered.
+Content is added when new business development

-As our clients are global, we turn that approach into a unified, consistent, global-reaching program, driving consistency in behavior, yet with capacity for local delivery.
+As clients are global, we turn that approach into a unified, consistent, global-reaching program, driving consistency in behavior, yet with capacity for local delivery.
 Unique features of our LEADING FOR BUSINESS RESULTSTM includes:

-- Our experiential approach to learning: with solutions that create a real impact - Our ability to drive learning and development to business results - Our ability for global coverage creating global consistency and local delivery
+- Our experiential approach to learning: with solutions that create a real impact - Our ability to create a Learning and Execution Journey - Our ability to drive learning and development to business results - as well as measuring the impact - through our proprietary process The Advantage WaySM - Our ability for global coverage creating global consistency and local delivery